 Benefits of the TAS service

-12. You can use our Free First Advice service, to provide background information in advance – to maximise the use you get out of the 30 minutes.
+12. You can use our Free Initial Assessment service, to provide background information in advance – to maximise the use you get out of the 30 minutes.

 13. As part of the TAS service, the lawyer will express his or her view as to how the law affects you based on their general knowledge and experience of the area of the law.